Geertdepont/bachelor-thesis-website/README.md

 This website was made using [Jekyll](https://jekyllrb.com/).
 The theme [LessCss](http://lesscss.cn/) is modified to create this website.
 On these website the guidelines are described using code examples and descriptions.
+The Android architectures that are described on this website are MVVM and MVP.
+Also generic architectural practices are described to improve applications.

 ## Making modifications of this website